A downloadable collection for Windows and Linux

 Quadrilation by Dave Johannsen, Loadstar 68

-Now, for $15, you can have it all legally: over 600 megabytes of Commodore software containing games, art, music, Fender's Tucker's wonderful writing style, and a whole lot more, and we bundle the open-source VICE emulator for ease of running it.
-(Although right now it's a very old version—you should get a current release of VICE!)
-We're also working on an issue explorer and list of highlights, to help you find interesting destinations amidst this island continent of content, but that's for later.
+Now, for $15, you can have it all: over 600 megabytes of Commodore software containing games, art, music, Fender's Tucker's wonderful writing style, and a whole lot more, and we bundle the open-source VICE emulator for ease of running it.
+And on Windows and Linux, you can use the Loadstar Explorer, presenting everything (6,000+ items!) through a menu system, as well as lists of highlights and collections of the work of the most prolific of Loadstar's creators and full text search.

-Of course, Loadstar is available in other places, should you seek them out (the Internet Archive is one place to check).
-We're working on a curated system for browsing through the issues, with lists of different types of software and highlights, but you don't need that to enjoy the thousands of items on these disks.
-Now, 17 years after the last issue went out, please enjoy Loadstar however you can, and spread the word.
+Of course, Loadstar is available in other places, should you seek them out (hint: the Internet Archive is one place to check).
+This version has been (and continues to be) worked on to fix file corruptions and organize everything, and has the blessing of Loadstar's owners and editors.
+You don't need that to enjoy the thousands of items on these disks, but it'll make it a lot easier!
+But now, 18 years after the last issue went out, please enjoy Loadstar however you can, and spread the word.

 ZORPHON